maurocolapso/BBC-style-plots-COVID-19/README.md

 # BBC-style-plots-COVID-19
-My attempts to replicate BBC style plots with COVID-19 data from Scotland
+Short tutorials on how to replicate BBC style plots with COVID-19 data from Scotland
 ![](